Poth, Texas: Education

 The south central Wilson County area is served by the Poth Independent School District, which enrolls students from prekindergarten through twelfth grade.
 There is one elementary school, one middle school, and one high school (Poth High School) within Poth ISD.

 History

-The town was originally named Marcelina when it was established in 1886 for employees of the railway between San Antonio and Aransas Pass, but renamed in 1901 for A. H. Poth, who owned a cotton processing business.
+The city was originally named Marcelina when it was established in 1886 for employees of the railway between San Antonio and Aransas Pass, but renamed in 1901 for Arnold H. Poth, who owned a cotton processing business.

-In 1970, the town made national news when almost all of its citizens (more than 1,100 out of 1,296) agreed to be inoculated with the oral polio vaccine when one of the town's children contracted polio.
+In 1970, the city made national news when almost all of its citizens (more than 1,100 out of 1,296) agreed to be inoculated with the oral polio vaccine when one of the city's children contracted polio.